 The actual purpose of leverage

 A tool to OPEN larger positions when account size can't express the trade.
 NOT more risk per trade.
-Risk stays 1-10% of account regardless of leverage.
+Risk stays 1-10% (working range 1-2%; 10% is the ceiling for highest-conviction setups only) regardless of leverage.

 If you don't have a system yet